mamachugh/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Project Overview
-### Analyzing campaigns to determine outcomes in relation to their launch dates and funding goals.
+### Identify specific factors for a successful crowdfunding campaign.
+Specifically, determine outcomes in relation to their launch dates and funding goals.

 ## Analysis and Challenges

-### Analysis of Outcomes Based on Launch Date
+### (Analysis of Outcomes Based on Launch Date)

 ### Analysis of Outcomes Based on Goals